suit-wg/suit-update-management/draft-ietf-suit-update-management.md

-suit-wait-event-network | int | Wait until network state suit-wait-event-other-device-version | See below | Wait for other device to match version suit-wait-event-time | uint | Wait until time (seconds since 1970-01-01) suit-wait-event-time-of-day | uint | Wait until seconds since 00:00:00 suit-wait-event-time-of-day-utc | uint | Wait until seconds since 00:00:00 UTC suit-wait-event-day-of-week | uint | Wait until days since Sunday suit-wait-event-day-of-week-utc | uint | Wait until days since Sunday UTC
+suit-wait-event-network | int | Wait until network state suit-wait-event-other-device-version | See below | Wait for other device to match version suit-wait-event-time | uint | Wait until time (seconds since 1970-01-01) suit-wait-event-time-of-day | uint | Wait until seconds since 00:00:00 Local Time suit-wait-event-time-of-day-utc | uint | Wait until seconds since 00:00:00 UTC suit-wait-event-day-of-week | uint | Wait until days since Sunday Local Time suit-wait-event-day-of-week-utc | uint | Wait until days since Sunday UTC

 suit-wait-event-other-device-version reuses the encoding of suit-parameter-version-match.
 It is encoded as a sequence that contains an implementation-defined bstr identifier for the other device, and a list of one or more SUIT_Parameter_Version_Match.